-There are three types of pediatric scoliosis: Infantile scoliosis usually affects children age 3 and younger, juvenile scoliosis is seen in children 4 to 10, and adolescent scoliosis afflicts children 11 to 18.
-For some inexplicable reason, girls are more prone to scoliosis in adolescence than boys.
+There are three types of scoliosis in children: Infantile scoliosis, which usually affects children age 3 and younger, juvenile scoliosis is seen in children 4 to 10, and adolescent scoliosis affects children 11 to 18.
+For reasons unknown, girls are more prone to scoliosis in adolescence than boys.

 “What’s unusual at the Southwest Scoliosis Institute is that we treat both children and adults,” explains Dr. Hostin.
 “What we provide here is a continuum of care, and our commitment really is to be able to care for you throughout your life.”

-Many individuals do not require surgery to correct their condition.
-Pediatric patients in particular need to be observed closely before and during their adolescent growth spurt to identify curves that are progressing rapidly and those that remain stable over time.
+Observation.
+Many children do not require surgery or a scoliosis brace to correct their scoliosis.
+Pediatric patients in particular need to be observed closely before and during their adolescent growth spurts to identify any change in their curves that are progressing rapidly and those that remain stable over time.

-For large curves in skeletally immature children or curves that have worsened in a child who is still growing, we commonly recommend braces.
+Scoliosis brace.
+For large curves in skeletally immature children or curves that have progressed in a child who is still growing, we commonly recommend a scoliosis brace.
 In many cases, a brace can reduce the chance of a childhood curvature progressing to the point of requiring surgery.

-While physical therapy is not shown to alter the rate of curvature progression in either adult or pediatric patients, strengthening and conditioning exercise programs often help improve back pain.
+Physical therapy.
+While it is not shown to alter the rate of curvature progression in either adult or pediatric patients, strengthening and conditioning of muscles with exercise programs often helps improve back pain.

-More often than not, scoliosis can be addressed with a brace, but in cases where scoliosis patients experience an increase in curvature and are in pain, surgery may be needed.
-Scoliosis surgeries are complex with multistep procedures.
+More often than not, scoliosis can be addressed with a brace, but in cases where scoliosis patients experience an increase in curvature and are in pain, scoliosis surgery may be needed.
+Scoliosis surgeries are complex, multi-step procedures.
 For pediatric scoliosis patients, these procedures usually take between two and three hours.
-Should your child need surgery to correct his or her scoliosis, Southwest Scoliosis Institute can accommodate your child’s needs.
+Should your child need scoliosis surgery to correct his or her condition, Southwest Scoliosis Institute can accommodate your child’s needs.
 Our expert surgeons and caregivers at Southwest Scoliosis Institute will provide you with the care and attention your child deserves.